DIY Homemade Tick Repellent

 How to make a tick repellent spray?

-To mix a homemade tick repellent, you will need a suitable container, best is a pump spray bottle that can hold about 3 to 4 ounces.
+To mix a homemade tick repellent, you will a suitable container, best is a pump spray bottle that can hold about 3 to 4 ounces.

 One or more essential oils to go into the mixture.
 Effective are the essential oils of citronella or eucalyptus, they are proven and are often used in many organic products you can buy.